Frequently Asked Questions

 Replacement certificates can be arranged for a fee of £38.00 and this service normally takes between 2-3 weeks.

-You can order your replacement certificate online: www.sqa.org.uk/eshop
+You can order your replacement certificate online at www.sqa.org.uk/eshop

 Scottish Qualifications Authority